taboo9090/chat/README.md

 ## Contributing

-Feel free to contribute to the improvement of this Makefile or the Chat Application itself.
+Feel free to contribute to the improvement of Chat Application.
 If you encounter any issues or have suggestions, please open an issue or submit a pull request.

 Happy chatting!